microsoft/testfx-docs/RFCs/007-DataSource-Attribute-VS-ITestDataSource.md

 # RFC 007- DataSource Attribute Vs ITestDataSource

 ## Summary
 This details the MSTest V2 framework attribute "DataSource" for data driven tests where test data can be present in an excel file, xml file, sql database or OleDb.
-You can refer msdn documentation [here](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.testtools.unittesting.datasourceattribute.aspx) for more details.
+You can refer documentation [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.datasourceattribute) for more details.

 ## Motivation
 At present, there are two codeflows for data-driven tests, one for DataSource Attribute and another for DataRow & DynamicData Attributes.
 This aims to have one common codeflow for handling data-driven tests.